isahir0711/vaulted/README.md

 # Vaulted - Password Manager WIP

-## Security Features

-- Mobile Access Security
-  - 4-digit PIN implementation
-  - Biometric authentication (fingerprint/face recognition)
-  - Session timeout controls

-## Mobile App Development

-- [ ] Android Development

 ## User Features Roadmap

 1. Master Password Implementation

-   - Allow users to create a secure master password
+  - Allow users to create a secure master password [x]
-   - Implement encryption using master password as key
+  - Implement encryption using master password as key [x]
-   - Ensure password strength validation
+  - Ensure password strength validation [x] (only 32 lenght validation)
+    - Secure password (require to have special characters in the master password)

 2. Backup Functionality

   - Add backup creation capability
+    - The backup can be restored using the master password
   - Implement secure backup encryption
-   - Allow custom backup locations

-3. Restore Functionality
-   - Enable backup restoration process
-   - Validate backup integrity
-   - Implement version control for backups

 ## Technical Roadmap